dchampion/shared-mutable-state/README.md

 ## Description
 This program performs the following steps:

-1. Creates two instances of <code>java.util.Set</code>, a  collection whose invariants gaurantee that a) each of its members is unique, and b) each of its members shares the same data type (for the purposes of this program that data type is <code>java.lang.Integer</code>).
+1. Creates two instances of <code>java.util.Set</code>, a  collection whose invariants guarantee that a) each of its members is unique, and b) each of its members shares the same data type (for the purposes of this program that data type is <code>java.lang.Integer</code>).

 2. Creates one instance of a class that produces consecutive whole-numbers.
 The invariant of this class is that it produces a whole number equal to 1 greater than the last number it produced.